PYP Seattle’s Diversity, Equity, Inclusion, & Belonging (DEI&B) Initiatives

 Our Ongoing Membership Diversity Commitment

 At PYP Seattle, we remain steadfast in our commitment to fostering an inclusive and diverse community.
 Our mission is to create a space where every voice is heard, valued, and respected.
 As we continue to grow, we recognize the importance of reflecting the rich tapestry of King County in our membership.
 We will strive to be anti-racist in all aspects of PYP, from membership registration through the grant cycle and the end of year Grant Celebration.
-We began our quest to diversify our membership with a three-year commitment that ran from 2021 through 2023.
-And now in 2024, we’ve renewed our commitment, as follows:
+We began our quest to diversify our membership with a three-year commitment that ran from 2021 through 2023 and renewed our commitment in 2024.
+And now in 2025, we’ve renewed our commitment, as follows:

 Representing the Diversity of King County